zs5656/cmaths_simplified/README.md

 - Git
 - Github push and pull extension

-Then clone the repository and run the .py files in order to get an output
+Then clone the repository and run the .py files in order to get an output.
+This program can do the following things:

+- Generate a series of prime numbers from a range of numbers
+- Factorise simple numbers
+- Conduct simple RSA simulations